 It is clear that limited walking options in some places create barriers and concerns about personal safety, particularly for women.

 The SMART light at the end of the tunnel.

-Integrating public lighting systems can make all the above a reality, however until recently, there have been three key barriers to this – Number 1.
+Integrating public lighting systems can make all the above a reality, however, until recently, there have been three key barriers to this – Number 1.
 High cost for installation and ongoing electricity fees, Number 2.
 Disruption and Destruction caused during the installation process by trenching underground electric wiring, Number 3.
-Length of time it takes for permits and specifications to be drawn up from electricity companies before a project can become shovel-ready.
+The length of time it takes for permits and specifications to be drawn up from electricity companies before a project can become shovel-ready.